ncatlab/nlab-content/pages/6/4/5/1/1546/content.md

 Its [[Lie algebroid]] is the [[Atiyah Lie algebroid]] $at(P)$ of $P$.

-Both the Atiyah Lie groupoid and its Lie algebroid are used to characterize and are characterized [[connection on a bundle|connections]] on $P$.
+Both the Atiyah Lie groupoid and its Lie algebroid are used to characterize and are characterized by [[connection on a bundle|connections]] on $P$.